2024 Green Party of Aotearoa New Zealand co-leadership election

-The Green Party of Aotearoa New Zealand held a co-leadership election in 2024 after the resignation of James Shaw from the position.
-Chlöe Swarbrick and Alex Foulkes were the only candidates.
-Swarbrick was elected almost unanimously, receiving votes from 169 of the 171 delegates.
-The other 2 delegates voted to re-open nominations.
+The Green Party of Aotearoa New Zealand held an election for the position of co-leader of the party in March 2024, following the resignation of James Shaw.
+Incumbent MP Chlöe Swarbrick and Dunedin-based activist Alex Foulkes were the only two candidates.

+Swarbrick was elected almost unanimously, receiving 169 votes out of the total 171; Foulkes receives no votes.